China has developed the world’s fastest quantum computer…

-A quantum computer can do certain tasks that cannot be done by a conventional computer.
+A conventional computer cannot do certain tasks that a quantum computer can do.
 These complex mathematical operations require incredible speed.
 Achieving this speed is not possible in conventional supercomputers.
-It is possible to do these complex tasks easily with the help of quantum computer by using quantum theory.
+It is possible to do these complex tasks easily with the help of a quantum computer by using quantum theory.
 Normal computers run on a binary bit system, using only 0’s and 1’s.
 Quantum computers use qubits instead of binary bits.
-In this way the computer is able to deal with many possibilities of a problem simultaneously.
+In this way, the computer is able to deal with many possibilities of a problem simultaneously.
 From there it is not too late to give the correct account.

 The Chinese-made quantum computer Xiuzang uses optical circuits to do all its calculations.
 On the other hand, Google’s quantum computer Sycomer uses superconductor chips.
 It is usually a system close to a traditional computer.
 The researchers used the Gaussian Boson Sampling (GBS) method to examine Xuezhang.
-In this method the computer calculates the output of a complex circuit using light.
-The computer’s success is measured based on the number of photons (particles of light called photons) detected.
+In this method, the computer calculates the output of a complex circuit using light.
+The number of photons detected determines the computer’s success.
 Xiushang itself is an optical circuit.
 Xiuzang can detect a maximum of 76 photons as one.
 But so far it has detected an average of 43 photons each.
 It takes 200 seconds for each task.
 A similar task would take China’s fastest supercomputer Taihulight 2.5 billion years.

 According to the Chinese news agency Xinhua, a general-purpose quantum computer has yet to arrive in China.
-But Jiuzhang is a big step forward, it can be said for sure.
+It is certain that Jiuzhang is a big step forward.

 The Chinese quantum computing architecture allows for five-photon sampling and entanglement.
 This improved speed by 24,000 times faster than previous experiments involving single-photon sourcing, the researchers claimed.